-"...And all from Sheba will come, bearing gold and incense and proclaiming the praise of the LORD."
+"...all of them will come from Sheba.
+They will carry gold and frankincense and proclaim the praises of the LORD."
+Isaiah 60:6

-It was custom in those days for visiting dignitaries to pay "tribute" to a foreign king who they came to visit for diplomatic reasons.
+It was custom in those days for visiting dignitaries to pay "tribute" to a foreign king, whom they came to visit for diplomatic reasons.
 The foreign representatives would bow before the king's throne and present him with the best their country had to offer.
 Gold has always been considered a "kingly" gift, but the other gifts offered would consist of things that were unique from the visiting country.
 Persia was famous for its export of Frankincense, as well as Myrrh, which come from two species of small trees that are indigenous to that region of the world.
 To bring these gifts would have been a normal thing for the Parthians to do, because they were highly valuable exports from that kingdom.
 The Magi, in their quest to find a king, were surprised to find much more than that.
 They found God in the flesh!

-If you carefully read the text, you will see that when the Magi arrived Jesus was no longer an infant in a manger, but instead was a small child living in a house (vs.11).
+If you carefully read the text, you will see that when the Magi arrived, Jesus was no longer an infant in a manger, but instead was a small child living in a house (vs.11).
 The journey, from preparation through actual travel time, had taken approximately two whole years (vs. 2:16).
-They didn't meet "Baby Jesus", they met "Toddler Jesus."
+They didn't meet "Baby Jesus", they met "Toddler Jesus".
 I wonder if He actually spoke to them?
 And if so, what He must have said!
 They bowed down to worship this God/Child and presented Him with their tribute of Gold, Frankincense, and Myrrh.
 To them, it represented the very best that they had to offer, but to God, the gifts were used to tell the full story of the Christ-Child.